Skip to content

 Frequently Asked Questions

-This hub groups calculators where insurance pricing alone is not enough and rule-based eligibility or plan-structure context materially changes the decision.
-That makes it a better home for Marketplace subsidy and affordability tools than a generic finance category.
+This hub groups calculators where insurance pricing alone is not enough and rule-based eligibility, family protection goals, or plan-structure context materially changes the decision.
+That makes it a better home for life insurance planning and Marketplace subsidy tools than a generic finance category.

-No. They are decision-support calculators built around transparent assumptions, public policy inputs, and visible warnings.
-Live enrollment pricing and final eligibility still need verification through the official Marketplace or a licensed advisor.
+No. They are decision-support calculators built around transparent assumptions, public information, and visible warnings.
+Live enrollment pricing, underwriting outcomes, and final eligibility still need verification through insurers, the official Marketplace, or a licensed advisor.

 Yes.
-The category is designed to support more insurance workflows over time, including affordability, out-of-pocket, and household coverage decision tools that need policy-aware modeling.
+The category is designed to support more insurance workflows over time, including household protection planning, affordability, out-of-pocket, and other coverage decision tools that need policy-aware modeling.